Health Savings Accounts (HSA)

 With a Health Savings account, the money for your family’s healthcare is protected from taxes, both when you save it and when you spend it.

-An HSA not only helps you get a handle on rising health care costs, but earns interest on balances that carry over from year to year.
+An HSA not only helps you get a handle on medical expenses, but earns interest on balances that carry over from year to year.

 Your Spirit of Alaska HSA checking account will come with a customized debit card, a high point-of-sale limit, and no statement or maintenance fees.